 Our top priority is the safety of our students, staff, and visitors.
 Our district school safety resources and plans address prevention, intervention, preparedness, building security, and emergency response.

 ALICE is a school safety program developed in 2000 to offer additional options to students and staff in dealing with an armed intruder situation.
 Nearly 2 million students have been trained in the ALICE protocol, now being used in universities, colleges, hospitals, churches, corporations, and government offices.
 The letters ALICE are an acronym that stands for Alert, Lockdown, Inform, Counter, and Evacuate.

-ALICE Training is the #1 active shooter civilian response training for any organization.
-Linn-Mar Community School District uses ALICE training with students and staff.
-Linn-Mar has partnered with Marion Police Department to prepare our staff and students.
-Our district has four staff members certified as ALICE trainers.
+Linn-Mar partners with the Marion Police Department to prepare our staff and students.
+Our district has staff members certified as ALICE trainers.
 As with other safety drills (fire and tornado), intruder drills are practiced in our school two times per year.

-If you have questions, please speak to your building principal, or contact Leisa Breitfelder, Executive Director of Student Services.
+If you have questions, please speak to your building principal or contact Melissa Frick, Executive Director of Student Services.